-Export your iPhone text messages — without buying an app.
+Export iPhone text messages to PDF

 📱 You're on a phone. iPhone backups live on a computer, so open this page on your Mac or PC to export iMessages.
 Have an Android phone?
 Use our Android text message reader — it works right on the phone.